JuliaVlasov/UAPIC.jl/README.md

 Uniformly Accurate scheme implementation for 4d Vlasov-Poisson PIC simulation

+**NOTE: This package is still very much under development and is not fully tested.**

 - UA scheme for 4d Vlasov-Poisson in Fluid-scaling with b(x).
 Update b(x(tn)) every step.